 Depreciation is provided on property, plant and equipment, including freehold buildings but excluding land.
 Depreciation is calculated on a straight line basis so as to write off the net cost of each asset over its expected useful life to its estimated residual value.
 Leasehold improvements are depreciated at the rate equivalent to the available building allowance using the straight line method.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each annual reporting period.

 The following estimated useful lives are used in the calculation of depreciation:

-leasehold improvements 40 years
+leasehold improvements

+plant and equipment

+motor vehicle

+5 - 15 years

-• plant and equipment 2.5 - 40 years
+2.5 - 40 years

+motor vehicle